rob-myers/rob-myers.github.io/articles/tech2.md

 > its nodes are _the triangles of the triangulation_; two nodes are connected iff _their respective triangles share an edge._

-Hover below to highlight the triangles.
-Collectively they induce the red undirected graph.
+The triangles below collectively induce the red undirected graph.

 <div
   class="tabs"